mIRC-Scripters/mirckb/docs/source/commands/ial.rst

 /ial
 ====

-The **/ial** command turns IAL (Internal Address List) on or off.
-If no on/off parameter is used, it will display the IAL status.
+The **ial** command turns IAL (Internal Address List) on or off.
+If no on/off parameter is used, it will display the IAL status

-.. note:: This setting is not persistent across sessions and resets to on every time mIRC is run.
+.. note:: this setting is not persistent across sessions and resets to on every time mIRC is run.

 Synopsis
 --------